-For the year ended November 30, 2021, the Company recognized collaboration revenue related to the Gilead Agreement of \$16.6 million, of which \$11.1 million was included in deferred revenue as of November 30, 2020, and \$3.1 million was related to performance obligations satisfied in previous periods.
-For the year ended November 30, 2020, the Company recognized collaboration revenue related to the Gilead Agreement of \$12.1 million, of which \$9.4 million was included in deferred revenue as of November 30, 2019, and \$0.9 million was related to performance obligations satisfied in previous periods.
-For the year ended November 30, 2019, the Company recognized revenue related to the Gilead Agreement of \$2.7 million.
-As of November 30, 2021, \$41.1 million was recorded as deferred revenue, of which \$19.9 million was current, on the consolidated balance sheet related to the Gilead Agreement.
+For the year ended November 30, 2022, the Company recognized collaboration revenue related to the Gilead Agreement of \$23.7 million, of which \$18.4 million was included in deferred revenue as of November 30, 2021, and \$4.0 million was related to performance obligations satisfied in previous periods.
+For the year ended November 30, 2021, the Company recognized collaboration revenue related to the Gilead Agreement of \$16.6 million, of which \$11.1 million was included in deferred revenue as of November 30, 2022, and \$3.1 million was related to performance obligations satisfied in previous periods.
+As of November 30, 2022, deferred revenue related to the Gilead Agreement was \$27.4 million, of which \$18.2 million was current.
+As of November 30, 2021, deferred revenue related to the Gilead Agreement was \$41.1 million, of which \$19.9 million was current.
 Additionally, as of November 30, 2021, \$6.0 million was included in accounts receivable which represents the billed revenue related to the research milestone recognized in November 2021.